We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

-The main gate of the castle The castle is sourrounded by four towers which have been added later on in the 13th century to the fortification
+The castle is surrounded by four towers which have been added later on in the 13th century to the fortification.

-The castle courtyard. .
+The castle courtyard.

-The Kalmar Castle Church from 1592
+The Kalmar Castle Church from 1592.

 The Old Water Tower is also a landmark in Kalmar.
 Kalmar is definitely worth a visit.
 It’s not a really big town but the castle and the Läns Museum are definitely worth to see.
 If you have time, you can also take a bus to Eketorp which is a UNESCO World Heritage Site.